1. Output information

 This within-year index starts at 100 for January and runs for 13 months to January of the following year.

 Within-year indices are combined into a single continuous index using standard chain-linking methods, with the overlap period being in January.
-For an overview of chain-linking, see Section 6 of our Chain-linking in business prices article.
+For an overview of chain-linking, see Section 12.4.2 in ONS' Consumer Prices Indices Technical Manual, 2019 article, which describes the standard chain-linking methodology used in ONS' price statistics (including in PIPR, UK House Price Index and Retail Prices Index).

 A three-month moving average has been applied to estimates below the regional level to reduce volatility caused by low data collection.
 For example, at the local authority and broad rental market area level, the published estimate for March is a simple average of the raw estimates for January, February and March.